 - 1 pkg. dry Lipton Onion Soup mix

-- 1/3 C Chili Sauce
+- ⅓ C Chili Sauce

-- 1/2 tsp ground pepper
+- ½ teaspoon ground pepper

-- 1 tbsp Worcestershire sauce
+- 1 tablespoon Worcestershire sauce

 - Place the lid on and cook on high for 4-6 hours or low for 6-8 hours.
 Ribs are done when meat starts falling off the bones.